All Episodes

 But aren't you a bit harsh?

-I'm being tame, I'm being super tame.
+I'm being super tame.

-I hate this guy, he's such a clown.
+I hate this guy.

-But completely insufferable every time.
+Completely insufferable every time.

 Yeah, but isn't he a good guy?

-He is advocating he he wants pe he wants fairness and equality and justice.
+He wants fairness and equality and justice.

 No, he wants equity.

-That that's all double speak for destroy America.
+That's all double speak for destroy America.

-Yeah, that's all double speak for communism.
+That's all double speak for communism.

 Whose legacy is it?

-Because it it seems to me that Obama was the one who took it out of the universities and basically mainstreamed it.
+Because it seems to me that Obama was the one who took it out of the universities and basically mainstreamed it.

 It's Obama who brought it on the mainstream.

-I blame Obama Aaron Hill.
+I blame Obama.

 Obama is worried here.